 You needed a bit of extra cash to reduce your overdraft, or even to prevent going into overdraft.
 Perhaps you don’t have a credit card, or even if you do, you always pay your balance in full to avoid the high interest rates that credit cards charge.
 And you didn’t want to apply for a traditional bank loan, since that takes time and involves too much paperwork.
 Perhaps you knew in advance that you wouldn’t even get a bank loan because of a low credit rating, or because you’re in between jobs, or because you already took out a bank loan and are still repaying it.

 So, you surfed the internet and found an online lending company with an attractive website that says they guarantee they’ll grant you a short-term loan.
 You have nothing to lose, right?
 So, you fill out their online form and then click “apply.”

 Wrong.
 No legitimate lender will guarantee a loan in advance for the simple reason that it would be a lousy business plan.
-That’s the first sign you’re about to be scammed.
+That’s the first sign you’re probably dealing with loan fee scams.
 The second sign is if you’re not even asked to provide a credit history.
 No legitimate lender will approve a loan without reviewing the applicant’s credit score or at least receiving collateral, like a lien on your car.

 Check to Make Sure the Lender is Legitimate

 There are, of course, legitimate, online, short-term lenders.
 How do you know if they are?
 First, check to make sure they’re registered in your country, state or province to lend money.
 If they’re not, assume the worst.
 If they email you from a Gmail, Hotmail, Yahoo, Outlook, or other generic address, assume the worst.
 If they try to pressure you by promising a lower interest rate if you sign now, assume the worst.
 If they tell you that they want to loan you more than the figure you request, assume the worst.